ogiogiovictor/rails_app/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 [your_project_name] <a name="about-project"></a>
-> A ruby on rails blog with full CRUD operation for managements of posts and comments
+> A ruby on rails blog with full CRUD operation for managements of posts and comment

 **[your_project__name]** is a...